johncrook-davies/sailing/weather.md

   - cold air forces warm air upwards
   - cold fronts are faster than warm fronts
   - cold fronts are steeper than warm fronts
-### Depressions
+### Depressions (Low pressure)
 * sometimes there is an imbalance and one air mass circulation flows into another
-* this is often a 'warm tongue' moving into cold front and typically behaves as follows:
+* this is often a 'warm tongue' moving into cold front
+* front of the front is called a warm front
+* the beck of the front is called the cold front
+* in between the cold and the warm front is called the warm sector
+* in the centre of the low you get cyclonic winds, in the very centre these winds can cancel out and it can be relatively calm
+* typically behaves as follows:
   1. warm wet air is pushed up and cools down on one side (the side on which the front is moving)
   2. at the other side (the back of the front (??)) cooler air moves into the void
   3. the colder air moves faster than the warm air